Most interesting landmarks of Seychelles

 Featured: Vallée de Mai

-The palm forest in Vallée de Mai is a descendant of the primeval forests of Gondwana continent.
+The palm forest in Vallée de Mai is a descendant of the primeval forest of Gondwana continent.
 Here live numerous plants and animals which are found only on granitic islands of Seychelles.
 The most exclusive plant here is coco de mer palm (Lodoicea maldivica) with the largest seeds in the world.

 These three island countries and regions conjure up instant images of white sand beaches, honeymoons, and general luxury travel, but there is so much more to discover in addition.
 Be inspired to visit by the fully-updated new edition of Insight Guide Mauritius, Réunion & Seychelles, a comprehensive full-colour guide to three very distinctive destinations.